Rismi/CS4780-Project1/README.md

 # CS4780-Project1
-Using Visual Studio Code to run the programs
+Using Visual Studio Code to run the programs.
 Part 3 cracking for TripleSDES incomplete here